 Soon you'll be on a first name basis with the ones that can pull you through a survival situation.

 Mother Nature is the original source for so many of our medicines, including aspirin, digitalis, and antibiotics.

 I find it fascinating to identify medicinal plants in their natural settings.

-And these are the botany field guides I have on my bookshelf, and carry in my backpack:
+And these are the botany field guides and wildcrafting books I have on my bookshelf, and carry in my backpack: